paulobr4z/paulobr4z/README.md

 ### Hi, I'm Paulo.
 Nice to meet you. 👋🏾

-I'm Paulo, a very passionate developer..
-I really love to program! 💙 <br />
-As a self teached student, I am hungry to learn and play with new stuff all the time 👨‍💻

 - 🔭 I’m currently studying accounting sciences at UNOPAR 8/8.
 - 🌱 I’m currently learning TypeScript, Node.js, React Native and React at Rocketseat.